Terms and Conditions ("TAC")

 (1) Availability is measured in the form of uptime per product / component; defined as the period when the Authorised Users are able to handle and receive transactions with defined functionality and response time.

-(4) The uptime guarantee from ITL is limited to products and software produced by ITL.
-For uptime complaints regarding products and software supplied by ITL partners and other third parties (such as Google and Ephorus) the Customer must contact the relevant supplier.
-List of ITL Partners may be accessed on the following URL: http://www.itslearning.eu/extension-partner-overview.
+(4) The uptime guarantee from ITSL is limited to products and software produced by ITSL.
+For uptime complaints regarding products and software supplied by ITSL partners and other third parties the Customer must contact the relevant supplier.
+List of ITSL Partners may be accessed on the following URL: http://www.itslearning.eu/extension-partner-overview.

 (5) The Customer will be entitled to rebates in case of deviation from uptime